yvelikova/axway-open-docs/content/en/docs/streams/publishers/publisher-kafka.md

 ---
 {{< alert title="Beta feature" color="warning" >}}Kafka publisher is still experimental, and will be enhanced in future releases.{{< /alert >}}

 Streams can act as a consumer of your dedicated Apache Kafka cluster.
-It consumes records from one configured topic, then publishes those records into Streams platform to broadcast data to subscribers if a change is detected between two records.
+It consumes records from one configured topic, then publishes those records into Streams platform to broadcast data to any of Streams [subscribers](../../subscribers).

 ## Kafka publisher configuration